alttch/yedb/README.md

 - The database engine MUST support locking.
 Usually the locking can be performed with an exclusively-locked file, respected by other engine instances.

+- The default lock file SHOULD be called "db.lock" and created in the database root directory.
+The lock file SHOULD contain the owner process ID.

 - The engine MUST allow variable location of the lock file, allowing using of databases on read-only file systems.